nmshd/documentation/_docs_operate/modules.md

 It is not recommended to use this Module for production scenarios.
 {: .notice--danger}

 The `autoAcceptRelationships` Module listens to the [events]({% link _docs_integrate/connector-events.md %}) about changed Relationships.
-It immediately accepts pending Relationships, using the configured `creationContent`.
+It immediately accepts pending Relationships.

 Keep in mind that you need to synchronize the state of the Connector with the Backbone in order to receive changed Relationships.
 The `sync` Module automates this, but you can also do this manually by calling the `/api/v2/Account/Sync` route.